Bishops Lydeard railway station: West Somerset Railway

 After the entire line and its trackbed were bought by Somerset County Council, the West Somerset Railway agreed to lease the line as a heritage railway, with the later possibility of operating timetabled service trains into Taunton via operating company, the WSR plc.
 Track remains to Norton Fitzwarren, controlled through a single token and colour light signals, to allow special trains and occasional goods trains to operate through from Network Rail to the WSR.

-The WSR revived the line from its western end, starting at Minehead and operating to Stogumber, before extending operations through to Bishops Lyeard on 9 June 1979.
+The WSR revived the line from its western end, starting at Minehead and operating to Stogumber, before extending operations through to Bishops Lydeard on 9 June 1979.
 Initially the section west of Williton was operated as one-train-only, before the WSR began operating Bishops Lydeard as a terminus.
-After the society secured a new 33 lever frame in 1981, following extensive fund-raising, the station's loop was extended to its current length of 275 yds, to allow for dual-platform arrival/departures.
-HM Railway Inspectorate approved the new plans in 1997, and the full system including control of the Norton Fitzwarren section came into use from August 1998.
+After the society secured a new 33-lever frame in 1981, following extensive fund-raising, the station's loop was extended to its current length of 275 yds, to allow for dual-platform arrival/departures.
+HM Railway Inspectorate approved the new plans in 1997, and the full system, including control of the Norton Fitzwarren section, came into use from August 1998.

 Description

-Today the station has two operational platforms.
-It is the headquarters of the West Somerset Railway Association which provides volunteer support for the railway and the Associations's Quantock Belle dining car train is based here.
+Today the station has two operational platforms and is the headquarters of the West Somerset Railway Association.

-The original south western No.1 platform, was extended yet further towards Taunton by the WSR to allow for dual-platform departure.
-The old goods shed has been restored and is used as a visitor centre and museum; its artefacts includes a GWR sleeping car, and the Taunton Model Railway Club’s model railway layout.
+The original No.1 platform, on the western side of the station, was extended yet further towards Taunton by the WSR to allow for dual-platform departure.
+The old goods shed has been restored and is used as a visitor centre and museum called the Gauge Museum, run by the West Somerset Railway Heritage Trust, its artefacts include a GWR sleeping car and the Trust's model railway layout.
+An adjacent building on the platform is home to the Taunton Model Railway Group’s model railway layout.
 The original station offices with modern toilets are now used by the West Somerset Railway Association.

-The northern 1906-built platform, No.2, is today the stations main operating platform.
-Accessed via a carpark to its rear, it contains the ticket office, toilets and a shop, and the now enclosed signal box, with a similar platform extension towards Taunton.
-This extension provided for the inclusion of the Taunton-facing platform No.3 but this is only operated as a siding as it has no direct connection to the running lines.
-It is normally used to house the "Quantock Belle" dining cars.
+The eastern-side 1906-built platform, No.2, is today the station's main operating platform.
+Accessed via a carpark to its rear, it contains the ticket office, toilets, shop and café, and the now enclosed signal box, with a platform extension towards Taunton that has made it considerably longer than platform 1.
+This extension provided for the inclusion of the Taunton-facing platform No.3, but this is only operated as a siding as movements onto the running lines are not direct; it is normally used to house the "Quantock Belle" dining cars.

-The northern locomotive stabling yard is also based here (northeast of No.2, not accessible to the public), which is where visiting locomotives arriving by road are unloaded onto the WSR.
+The West Somerset Railway's southern locomotive stabling yard is also based here (southeast of platform 2, and not accessible to the public), which is where visiting locomotives arriving by road are unloaded onto the WSR.